kolzchut/mediawiki-extensions-ExportForTranslation/README.md

 - `$wgExportForTranslationNamespaces = [ NS_MAIN ]`
   Namespaces that show the "export to translation" menu option
 - `$wgExportForTranslationDefaultLanguage = 'ar'`
   ISO 639-1 language code to use by default.
-Right now this is just in preparation for the future.

 ## Dependencies
 This extension has a hard dependency on TranslationManager.

 ## Changelog
+### 0.4.0, 2023-01-12
+- Multi-lingual support, matching extension:TranslationManager v0.8.0
 ### 0.3.0, 2021-06-08
 - Breaking change: ExportForTranslation:export() now expects a Title.
 - ExportForTranslation:export() can now also be passed a revision ID, to export a specific revision.